 When you give a gift, be careful to reward your employees fairly.
 Otherwise, gift giving may seem like favoritism and discourage other workers.
 You don’t want to inspire jealousy or only give gifts to certain employees or departments.
 A balanced and sincere approach allows your employees to enjoy a sense of community and caring in the workplace.

 Giving presents at work can be challenging, but not knowing what to get someone isn’t necessarily a bad thing.
 In fact, researchers say that this debate is actually a sign of caring.

 Make sure the gifts you give reflect the personality or interests of the recipients.
+Some people might like gifts like these more, while others might like something like this.
 Give them something that shows you’ve taken the time to understand their style and taste.
 Be careful not to give gifts that are too personal, though.
 You still want to be professional and give a gift that is appropriate for your workplace.

 These types of gifts can be great for employees:

 - Needed gifts: These are useful gifts.
 Financial bonuses fall into this category, as do other value-based gifts.
 Insurance giant Aflac encourages its division managers to reward employee performance with stock options, cash, or time off.
 It’s important to make sure you connect exemplary work with this type of gift so employees know why they’re receiving it.

 - Personal gifts: These are gifts that you know someone wants.
 A specific book on someone’s wish list or a nice bottle of wine for a collector can make the perfect gift.
 This type of gift also requires knowledge of an employee’s interests or preferences, which helps form an even stronger connection.